Void-Sentry/darksiders/README.md

 * **Token URI**: `https://localhost:8080/oauth/v2/token`
 * **Response Mode**: `form_post`

 After completing the flow, scroll down to the **PKCE Result** section and copy the generated `id_token`.

-You can then use this token as a **Bearer token** in the Authorization header when making authenticated API requests.
+You should then use this token in a `POST` request to `/profile/session`, which will exchange the `id_token` for a session cookie.
+All authenticated routes in the system require this cookie to be present in subsequent requests, as it represents the active session.